 - Sensitive to Cold and Hot: Do you feel pain in your teeth when eating cold or warm food or when drinking cold or warm beverages?
 Or maybe your teeth feel sensitive or painful when eating ice cream.
 The sensitivity or discomfort might feel like a sharp pain or dull ache.
 When you feel pain when you drink or eat something cold or hot, this might be an indication that the nerves and the blood vessels inside your teeth are damaged or infected.

 - Tooth Discoloration: Your Tooth might become discolored if your tooth pulp has become infected.
 Damage to the internal tissue or any trauma caused to the tooth can cause damage to the roots.
 This can lead to discoloration of the tooth and give it a blackish-grey appearance.

 - Swollen Gums: If the gums near the aching tooth are swollen, then it might be a sign that your tooth might require a root canal.
 The swelling of the gums might come and go.
 The gums next to the aching tooth might be sensitive to touch.

 - Tooth Mobility: When a tooth becomes infected, the tooth might become and feel looser.
 If multiple teeth begin to feel loose, it is advisable to visit your local dentist and find out whether you might need a root canal.

-- A Cracked and Chipped Tooth: If you cracked or chipped a tooth accidentally while playing sport or chewing something hard, the crack could make it easier for bacteria to get in and cause an infection or an inflammation.
+- A Cracked and Chipped Tooth: If you cracked or chipped a tooth accidentally while playing sports or chewing something hard, the crack could make it easier for bacteria to get in and cause an infection or inflammation.